 A car accident may have multiple victims, each of whom is entitled to recover damages against a negligent party.
 Sorting out all of these claims can take many years and require multiple judicial proceedings.
-This is why it is so important to work with an experienced Toronto personal injury lawyer even before you speak with an insurance company to discuss a potential settlement of accident-related claims.
+This is why it is so important to work with an Ontario personal injury lawyer even before you speak with an insurance company to discuss a potential settlement of accident-related claims.
 Throwing in multiple negligent parties will only complicate the issue further; here’s what to watch for.

 Case Study: House v.
 Baird

 To give you some idea of how long some personal injury cases can run, an Ontario Superior Court judge recently ruled on a post-trial motion involving an accident that took place nearly 10 years ago.
 This particular lawsuit, House v.
 Baird, involves a tragic accident that occurred–as sadly too many accidents in Ontario do–on a winter’s night when road conditions were less than ideal.

 According to news reports and court records, the accident took place around 9p.m. on the evening of February 25, 2009.
 The plaintiff, a man named House, was driving a car that belonged to the defendant, a man named Baird.
 House and Baird were both in the car at the time along with two other men, one of whom was named Samms.
 It was snowing “quite a bit” that night, according to Baird.

 The car travelled on Huron Road in Kitchener.
 As described by the Ontario Court of Appeal in a 2017 judgment, “In the Township of Wilmot, just west of the intersection with Pinehills Road, Huron Road takes a long descent leading to a dip in the road, then a crest, followed by a further descent.”
 House lost control of the car “at or close to” this crest.
 The vehicle then slid into the opposite lane and “continued downhill” going west, where it eventually hit another car driven by a man named Murray.